List 3/4 of sports events affected by coronavirus pandemic | WTOP

 Copa Libertadores from March 15 postponed to Sept.
 15.

 Asian Champions League: Matches involving Chinese clubs Guangzhou Evergrande, Shanghai Shenhua and Shanghai SIPG postponed to April-May.
 Beijing FC allowed to play from Feb.
-18. Matches involving South Korean clubs Jeonbuk Hyundai Motors, Suwon Samsung Bluewings and FC Seoul to be played with no spectators from March 3.
-Matches involving Iranian clubs Esteghlal, Persepolis, Shahr Khodro, Sepahan on March 2-3 postponed.
-All West Zone group matches from March 2 postponed.
-East Zone matches postponed to May 19-20 (Match Day 3), May 26-27, (Match Day 4), June 16-17 (Match Day 5), and June 23-24 (Match Day 6).
-Round of 16 postponed to Aug.
-11-12 and 25-26, quarterfinals to Sept.
-15-16 and 29-30, and the semifinals to Oct.
-20-21 and 27-28.
+18. Matches involving South Korean clubs Jeonbuk Hyundai Motors, Suwon Samsung Bluewings and FC Seoul from March 3, no spectators.
+Competition from March 2 postponed.
+All West Zone matches moved to Qatar from Sept.
+14, no spectators.
+All East Zone matches moved to Qatar from Oct.
+16 postponed to Nov.
+18.

 Europa League: Inter Milan vs. Getafe on March 12; Sevilla vs. Roma on March 12, postponed.
 Inter Milan vs. Ludogorets on Feb.
 27; Olympiakos vs. Wolverhampton on March 12; LASK vs. Manchester United on March 12; Wolfsburg vs. Shakhtar Donetsk on March 12; Eintracht Frankfurt vs. Basel on March 12, no spectators.
 Competition from March 13 suspended.
 To restart from Aug.
 10. Final in Gdansk, Poland on May 27 moved to Cologne, Germany on Aug.
 21.